Jai0212/Chore-Hero/README.md

 ## Acknowledgments
 I would like to thank Netlify and Render thanks to which I was able to host the frontend and backend of my project.

-Aditionally, the pictures for the various services and the header image were all publicly available on Google and thus were used from there.
+Additionally, the pictures for the various services and the header image were all publicly available on Google and thus were used from there.

 **NOTE**: No payment made will actually be fully processed.
 The heroes are placeholder data and the footer contact details are for show.